-Purging bolt:
+Tailpipe cover bolt:

-Never run the engine in an enclosed area when purging the spark arrester, otherwise it could cause injury to the eyes, burns, carbon monoxide poisoning, possibly leading to death, and start a fire.
+Do not start the engine when cleaning the spark arrester, otherwise it could cause injury to the eyes, burns, carbon monoxide poisoning, possibly leading to death, and start a fire.
+Always let the exhaust system cool prior to touching exhaust components.